 This catalog is not a contract or an offer but rather a guide solely for the convenience of the reader.
-This catalog represents the best efforts of the College to inform the reader of facts existing at the time of its publication, however, the educational process is a dynamic one, and sometimes change will be required.
-Consequently, the College in its discretion reserves the right at any time without prior notice to: make changes to or to withdraw courses or academic programs; to change the fees, rules, and calendar for admission, registration, instruction, and graduation; and to change other regulations affecting the student body.
+This catalog represents the best efforts of the University to inform the reader of facts existing at the time of its publication, however, the educational process is a dynamic one, and sometimes change will be required.
+Consequently, the University in its discretion reserves the right at any time without prior notice to: make changes to or to withdraw courses or academic programs; to change the fees, rules, and calendar for admission, registration, instruction, and graduation; and to change other regulations affecting the student body.
 Such changes take precedence over statements in this Catalog.
-The College expressly disclaims any liability which may otherwise be incurred by any current or prospective student as a result of these changes.
+The University expressly disclaims any liability which may otherwise be incurred by any current or prospective student as a result of these changes.

 Academic Calendar 3

 Accreditation & Affiliation 4

 General Information 6

 Graduate Admissions 7

 Financial Information 13

 Academic Services 20

 Academic Policies 22

 Graduation Requirements 32

 Programs

 Doctor of Nurse Anesthesia Practice 33

 Master of Science in Nursing 37

 Master of Education 40

 Course Descriptions 43

-Faculty 55
+Faculty 57

-2019-2020 GRADUATE CALENDAR
+2020-2021 GRADUATE CALENDAR

-Fall 2019
+Fall 2020

-First Day of Classes August 26
+First Day of Classes August 31

-Last Day for Adding Classes August 30
+Last Day for Adding Classes September 4

-Labor Day: No Classes September 2
+Labor Day: No Classes September 7

-Mission Day: No Classes September 11
+Mission Day: No Classes TBA

-Last Day to Withdraw from 1st 8-Week September 26
+Last Day to Withdraw from 1st 8-Week October 1

 Course with a Grade of "W"

-Native American/Columbus Day: No Classes October 14
+Native American/Columbus Day: No Classes October 12

-First Day of 2nd 8-Week Courses October 21
+First Day of 2nd 8-Week Courses October 26

-Last Day to Withdraw from a Full-Term October 30
+Last Day to Withdraw from a Full-Term November 4

 Course with a Grade of "W"

 Veterans Day: No Class November 11

-Last Day to Withdraw from 2nd 8-Week November 21
+Last Day to Withdraw from 2nd 8-Week November 26

 Course with a Grade of "W"

-Thanksgiving Break (Wednesday through Friday) November 27-29
+Thanksgiving Break (Wednesday through Friday) November 25-27

-Last Day of Classes December 13
+Last Day of Classes December 18

-Grades Due in Registrar's Office December 16
+Grades Due in Registrar's Office December 21

-Spring 2020
+Spring 2021

-Presidents Day: No Classes February 17 Spring Break March 2-6 First Day of Classes Last Day for Adding Classes Martin Luther King Day: No Classes Last Day to Withdraw from 1st 8-Week Course with a Grade of "W" January 6 January 10 January 20 February 6 First Day of 2nd 8-Week Courses March 9 Presidents Day: No Classes March 2-6 Last Day to Withdraw from a Full-Term March 18 Course with a Grade of "W" Last Day to Withdraw from a Full-Term Course with a Grade of "W" Last Day to Withdraw from 2nd 8-Week April 9 Course with a Grade of "W" Course with a Grade of "W" • Easter Vacation (Thursday, Friday, Monday) Last Day of Classes Grades Due in Registrar's Office May 4 May Commencement May 9 Last Day of Classes Grades Due in Registrar's Office May 1 May 4
+First Day of Classes Last Day for Adding Classes Martin Luther King Day: No Classes Last Day to Withdraw from 1st 8-Week January 11 January 15 January 18 February 11

+Course with a Grade of "W" D.1

+Presidents Day: No Classes February 15

+Spring Break March 8-12

+First Day of 2nd 8-Week Courses March 15

+Last Day to Withdraw from a Full-Term March 24

+Course with a Grade of "W"

+Last Day to Withdraw from 2nd 8-Week April 15

+Course with a Grade of "W"

+Easter Vacation (Thursday, Friday, Monday) April 1-5

+Last Day of Classes May 7

+Grades Due in Registrar's Office May 10

+May Commencement May 15

-Summer 2020
+Summer 2021

-First Day of Classes May 11
+First Day of Classes May 17

 (see program calendar for course details)

-Last Day of Classes August 14
+Last Day of Classes August 6

 (see program calendar for course details)